 Did Obama Actually Threaten To Undermine National Security To Impose His ObamaCare Fiasco?

 Note: The following video shares my sentiments regarding those individuals that voted for this health care bill-You Decide:

 Ray Stevens – We The People – RayStevens.com:

-Note: The above articles, blog posts and/or video overwhelmingly support my recent blog posts-You Decide:
+Note: The above articles and/or blogs and video overwhelmingly support my recent blogs-You Decide:

 Supreme Court to Strike Down Obamacare!

 The Truth About the Health Care Bills:

 Ongoing Concerns With This President and His Administration!

 Do Alinsky’s Rules Define This Administration’s Governing Style?